jadebono/python_exercises/README.md

 Hints:

-1. If the input data is to be supplied, let it supplied from input();
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function;
 1. Use a try-except block for input validation.

 Solution: